lilbluepenguin/RAMP_BRIDGE_training/xanadu_and_slurm.md

 - paste in the default SLURM header

-- set partition and qos to `general`
+- set partition to `general` and qos to `general`

 - edit the header to reflect 1 cpu and 1 GB of memory

-- set the error file name to test_error.err
+- set the err file name to test_error_%j.err

-- set the out file name to test_output.out
+- set the out file name to test_error_%j.out

 - in your script, after the last line of the header, type
     ```